LOADING ...

 (plates 17-20)

-An angel to me and said: 'O pitiable foolish young man!
+An angel came to me and 'O pitiable foolish young man!
 O horrible!
 O

 dreadful state!
 Consider the hot burning dungeon thou art for

-'Perhaps you will be willing to shew me my lot & we will
+'Perhaps you be willing to shew me my eternal lot & we will

-contemplate together upon it and see whether your lot or is most
+contemplate together upon it and see whether lot or mine is most

-desirable. ' So he took me a stable & thro' a church & down into the
+desirable. ' So he took me thro' a stable & thro' a church & down the

 church vault.
 At the end of which was a mill: the mill we went, and

-came to a cave: down the cavern we groped our tedious way, till a
+came to a cave: the winding cavern we groped our tedious way, till a

-void boundless as a nether sky beneath us.& we held by the roots
+void boundless as a nether sky appear'd us.& we held by the roots

-of trees and over this immensity; but I said: 'If you please we will
+of and hung over this immensity; but I said: 'If you please we will

-as we here remain, behold thy lot which will soon when the darkness
+as we here remain, thy lot which will soon appear when the darkness

 passes away. ' So I remain'd with him, in a twisted root of an

-he was suspended in a fungus, which hung with the head downward into
+oak; he was suspended in a fungus, which hung the head downward into

 the deep.
 By we beheld the infinite abyss, fiery as the smoke of a

-burning city; beneath us, at an distance, was the sun, black but
+burning beneath us, at an immense distance, was the sun, black but

-crawling after their prey, flew, or rather swum, in the infinite
+crawling their prey, which flew, or rather swum, in the infinite

 deep, in the most terrific shapes of animals sprung from the

-called of the air.
-I now asked my companion which was my eternal
+called powers of the air.
+I now my companion which was my eternal

 lot?
-He said: 'Between the black & white spiders' but now, from
+He said: 'Between the black & white but now, from between

 deep.
-Black'ning all beneath, so that the nether deep grew as a
+Black'ning all beneath, so the nether deep grew black as a

-sea,& rolled with a noise; beneath us was nothing now to be seen
+sea,& rolled with a terrible noise; beneath us was now to be seen

-but a tempest, till looking east between the cloudes & waves, we saw
+but a black tempest, till looking between the cloudes & waves, we saw

-a cataract of blood mixed fire, and not many stones' throw from us
+a cataract of blood mixed with fire, and not stones' throw from us

-appear'd and sunk again the scaly fold of a serpent; at last, to
+appear'd and sunk again the fold of a monstrous serpent; at last, to

-the east, distant about three degrees, appear'd a fiery crest the
+the east, distant about degrees, appear'd a fiery crest above the

-two globes of fire, from which the sea fled away in clouds of
+two globes of crimson fire, which the sea fled away in clouds of

-divided into streaks of green & purple those on a tyger's forehead:
+divided into of green & purple like those on a tyger's forehead:

-soon we saw his mouth & red gills hung just above the raging foam,
+soon we saw his mouth & red gills hung just above the foam, tinging

-the black deep with beams of blood, towards us with all the fury
+the black deep with beams of blood, advancing us with all the fury

 into the mill; I remain'd alone;& then this was no more, but I

-found myself on a pleasant bank beside a river by moonlight
+found myself sitting on a bank beside a river by moonlight

-hearing a harper, who sung to the harp;& his was: 'The man who never
+hearing a harper, who sung to the harp;& his theme was: man who never

-his opinion is like standing water,& breeds reptiles of the mind. '
+alters his opinion is like standing water,& breeds of the mind. '

 But I apose and sought for the mill,& I found my angel, who,

-to metaphysics; for when you ran away, I found myself on a bank by
+to your for when you ran away, I found myself on a bank by

-hearing a harper.
-But now we have seen my eternal lot, shall I
+moonlight hearing a harper.
+But now we seen my eternal lot, shall I

-shew you yours? ' He lugh'd at my but I by force suddenly caught
+shew you yours? ' He at my proposal; but I by force suddenly caught

-body of the sun; here I clothed myself in white & in my hand
+body of the sun; here I clothed myself in white & taking in my

 Swedenborg's volumes, from the glorious clime, and passed all the

-planets till we came to here I staid to rest,& then leap'd into
+planets till we came to Saturn: here I staid to rest,& then leap'd

 church,& I took him to the altar and the bible, and lo!
 It was a